Year Spring Term

 Reading

-The children will participate in guided reading sessions, where they can access and discuss a wider variety of books (poetry, fiction and non-fiction).
-They will analyse and enjoy fiction and non-fiction texts.
-The children will complete regular whole class reading comprehension sessions as well as RAMP reading sessions based on a wide range of texts and genres.
+The children will participate in guided reading sessions, where they can access and discuss a wider variety of texts (poetry, fiction and non-fiction).
+We will complete a mixture of guided and independent activities where children can focus on a variety of SATs style questions from retrieval to inference.
 All Year 6 pupils will complete a good amount of SATs practice - looking at strategies for approaching the test papers.

 Spelling